Analyticsphere/pr2-documentation/README.md

     - take care to include columns unique to either source table in the target table

 ## Could we do better a response-centric relational data model?
 Yes!
+> This diagram does not represent a "fully-cooked" data model for the Connect data.
+It is a conceptual sketch that should be developed further through discussion with stakeholders.

 ![survey_data_model](https://github.com/user-attachments/assets/17c0ce7d-e842-42ef-bcb8-fc338ced990c)